 Within the first mile, you’ll climb 190 feet to reach Little Stony Man Cliffs.
 It’s hard not to be awe-struck by the sweeping views from the rocky outcrops.

-At Stony Man Summit, you’ll encounter more breathtaking vistas.
-The rocky outcrops are not challenging to navigate, but you will want to watch your step and stay fleet of feet.
+At Stony Man Summit, there are more breathtaking vistas.
+The rocky outcrops are not challenging, but watch your step and stay fleet of feet.

 #5: Cascades Falls (Pembroke)

-The 4.0-mile out-and-back hike to 66-foot-tall Cascades Falls in Pembroke is one to put high on your list of must-do hikes.
+The 4.0-mile out-and-back hike to 66-foot-tall Cascades Falls in Pembroke is one to for your list of must-do hikes.
 If time permits, continue on to Barney’s Wall.

-There is a kid-friendly wooden viewing platform a few steps above the waterfall basin.
-There’s also a second-level viewing area that gets you very close to Cascades Falls.
+There is a kid-friendly wooden platform a few steps above the waterfall basin.
+There’s also a second-level viewing area that gets you close to Cascades Falls.

 The Cascades National Recreational Trail is a short drive from Mountain Lake Lodge (the stately lodge from Dirty Dancing).
 Take in a sunset from Bald Knob.